Asset, Attractive Items and Inventory Management

 A recommended spreadsheet format for asset on loan register is available at the Finance Forms page.

 Assets on loan are subject to periodic stocktake and their temporary return for this purpose may be required.
 Should a staff member holding an asset on loan leave the University then the relevant Dean or Director must ensure that the asset is returned prior to but not later than their last day of service.

-Those assets deemed a “portable and attractive item” must appear on a local Attractive Item Register maintained within the individual Portfolio /Faculty and Section.
+Those assets deemed a “portable and attractive item” must appear on a local Attractive Item Register maintained within the individual Portfolio /School and Section.
 Items assessed as being high risk from theft or misappropriation, should be recorded even if below the $5000 threshold e.g. portable and common use items such as i-pads, mobile phones, cameras and printers, laptops and software.

 Attractive Item Registers should contain sufficient information to enable positive identification of assets.
 It is suggested that at a minimum the following details need to be recorded:

 b. date of acquisition